BY DR. ATHENA STAIK

 Let breath turn challenges into emotion mastery!

-Your breath can delight you, and turn any daily challenges into joyful mind and body calming and nourishing moments of growth, healing and transformation.
+Your breath can delight you, and turn any daily challenges into joyful mind and body calming and nourishing moments.

 Develop your practice of conscious deep breathing…it can improve your life, and transform your experience of it…so that you feel greater awareness of and connection to your mind and body—more empowered to freely give the gifts of “conscious love” to yourself and loved ones.